 Treatment will depend on your symptoms, pregnancy, and general health.
-It will also depend on how severe your condition is.
+It will also depend on how bad your condition is.

 Hospital stay and bed rest

 Your healthcare provider will watch you closely.
-He or she may monitor:
+They may keep track of:

 - Signs of labor or contractions